SeanShubin/prototype-hello-web/README.md

         - Training Videos
         - existing practice
         - individuals, even if they are smarter, more skilled, more experienced, or higher ranking than you
-    - Accepting week evidence as sufficient creates chaos
+    - Accepting unreliable evidence as sufficient creates chaos
         - false information propagates through individuals that are well intentioned but wrong
         - bad practices multiply as existing code is copied
             - it may have been done for good reason in the original case
             - unless you understand that reason, you can not know if it applies to your case
-    - Weak evidence is useful to find strong evidence
+    - Unreliable evidence can be useful to find reliable evidence
-    - Strong Evidence (sufficient to claim something is true until opposing evidence can be presented)
+    - Reliable Evidence (sufficient to claim something is true until opposing evidence can be presented)
         - Specifications from the owner
         - What you have actually verified
 - Different styles of learning